 (1) The county agency shall accept the application on the day it is turned into the county agency.
-The "date of application" is the date on which the county agency receives a JFS 07200, or a JFS 07204 for existing assistance groups completing a telephone interview, that contains the minimum requirements described in paragraph (G)(1) of this rule.
+The "date of application" is the date that the county agency receives an application for existing assistance groups completing a telephone interview, that contains the minimum requirements described in paragraph (G)(1) of this rule.
 When an application is submitted by fax, electronically, or telephonic equivalent, the date of application shall be the date the county agency receives the application.
 When an application is received after business hours the date of application shall be the next business day.

 (3) The date of application shall not be delayed by the county agency because of any local office procedure.
 The date of the interview shall not be used to delay the application date.

 (4) The assistance group shall be given the opportunity to complete and return the application on the same date the application is requested.
 When this occurs, the date of application is the same day as the request.

 (5) The county agency shall advise that the date of the application and the beginning date of benefits are dependent upon the date the application containing the minimum requirements described in paragraph (G)(1) of this rule is returned to the county agency provided all other eligibility factors are met on or before the date received.